Last revised: September 22, 2022

 By: Adam Burns

 The Big Four Railroad was short for the Cleveland, Cincinnati, Chicago & St. Louis Railway, a major component of New York Central's operations throughout the Midwest.

 The genesis of this system begins in Ohio with the earliest chartered railroad dating back to the 1830s.
-Like most of the well-known names of the 19th century such as the Michigan Central, Lake Shore & Michigan Southern (LS&MS), Panhandle Route, and Texas & Pacific, the Big Four was the creation of multiple smaller lines.
+Like most of the well-known names of the 19th century, such as the Michigan Central, Lake Shore & Michigan Southern (LS&MS), Panhandle Route, Plant System, and Texas & Pacific, the Big Four was the creation of multiple smaller lines.

 It, along with the LS&MS and Michigan Central, comprised the bulk of New York Central's modern network in Michigan, Ohio, Indiana, and Illinois.
-The Big Four, alone, comprised roughly 2,300 miles and largest of all three systems.
+The Big Four, alone, totaled roughly 2,400 miles and was largest of all three systems.